It’s often the butt of jokes but incontinence is not just a normal part of ageing or motherhood — and it doesn’t go away on its own.

 What causes incontinence?

 Faecal incontinence (loss of bowel control) is often linked to pregnancy, getting older, some types of surgery and radiation therapy, constipation or severe diarrhoea.
-It may also be associated with irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD), a general term that includes Crohn’s disease and ulcerative colitis.
+It may also be associated with irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD), an umbrella term that includes Crohn's disease and ulcerative colitis.

 Paraplegia and profound disabilities such as cerebral palsy — as well as several other rarer medical conditions — can affect a person’s bladder and bowel control.